(Updated Aug 19, 2026)

 Remote Piloted Aerial Application Systems (RPAAS) or Unmanned Aircraft Spray Systems (UASS) are generally referred to as drones.
 They are an increasingly common tool for pesticide delivery in modern agriculture.
 They offer flexibility and access to difficult terrain, are capable of broadacre and patch applications, and facilitate air-assisted applications over perennial canopies.
 As with all application technologies, careful attention to fundamentals, safety, stewardship, and regulatory compliance remain the cornerstones of responsible use.

-This document summarizes current best management practices for pesticide handling and application using drones.
+This document summarizes the state of the Canadian legal environment at the time of writing, and current best management practices for pesticide handling and application using drones.
 It is intended to support training and adoption for operators from a wide range of backgrounds.
 Given the rapid evolution of drone design and the changing regulatory landscape, key considerations are addressed without being overly prescriptive.

 Drones can be divided into three design categories (Figure 1):